GeoscienceAustralia/PyRate/docs/installation.rst

 ===============

 This is a quick guide to getting the PyRate software up and running in various platforms.
-Step by step guide to install Pyrate and run a toy example.
+Step by step guide to install Pyrate and run toy example.

 .. include:: ubuntu.rst
 .. include:: docker.rst